3 Minerals

 If you are using an offline version of this text, access this YouTube video via the QR code.

 Matter is made of atoms.
-Atoms consists of subatomic particles—protons, neutrons, and electrons.
+Atoms consist of subatomic particles—protons, neutrons, and electrons.
 A simple model of the atom has a central nucleus composed of protons, which have positive charges, and neutrons which have no charge.
 A cloud of negatively charged electrons surrounds the nucleus, the number of electrons equaling the number of protons thus balancing the positive charge of the protons for a neutral atom.
 Protons and neutrons each have a mass number of 1.
 The mass of an electron is less than 1/1000th that of a proton or neutron, meaning most of the atom’s mass is in the nucleus.

 3.1.2 Periodic Table of the Elements